stryker-mutator/stryker-js/packages/create-stryker/README.md

 # Create Stryker

 An initialer for StrykerJS!
-Run it with: `npm init stryker`.
+Run it with: `npm init stryker@latest`.
 See [getting started](../../docs/getting-started.md) for more information.